Bernard Garrett: Early life and education

 Bernard Garrett Sr. was born on September 19, 1925, in Willis, Texas.
 He completed 11th grade in Houston, Texas, and married his first wife, Eunice.
 They moved to Inglewood, California, and in 1958, Eunice gave birth to their son, Bernard Garrett Jr. They subsequently separated and divorced in 1959.

 Bernard met Linda Marie Guillemette in 1960 and in 1962, they were married.
 By 1963, Bernard and Linda had acquired a wealth of real estate holdings all over California, including the prestigious Bankers Building in downtown Los Angeles, which they purchased that same year.
 They joined Martin Luther King Jr.'s August 1963 March on Washington for Jobs and Freedom.

-Bernard and Linda Garrett had six children.
-The couple divorced in 1977–78.
-Garrett went on to marry Kathy Ussery.
-They had two sons.
-Garrett died in 1999.

-Garrett is the father of actress and philanthropist Cynthia Garrett and grandfather of venture capitalist Christian Garrett.

 Career

 Garrett started and ran a cleaning business in Texas.
 In 1945, the family moved to California where Garrett started another cleaning business and a wastepaper collection business.

-When Garrett wanted to buy an apartment building in a white neighborhood in Los Angeles, he worked out a deal with the owner, Mr. Barker, who, along with a bank, loaned Garrett money to renovate the apartment units.
+When Garrett wanted to buy an apartment building in a white neighborhood in Los Angeles, he worked out a deal with the owner, Mr. Barker, who, along with a bank, lent Garrett money to renovate the apartment units.
 Garrett was successful in renting the units to black residents and in paying back the loans.
 He and Barker formed a partnership investing in real estate.